Finished Products

 - Subcategory (e.g., Dress)

-- Source: In-house / Purchased / Gift from customer
+- Source: In-house sampling / Purchased for research / Sample received

 - Storage location